 One of the negatives of teaching at a university in Korea is that students are often grouped according to what major they take and not what their level of English is.
 This results in classes having one or two students who are semi-fluent (having studied overseas perhaps, or at hagwons for years) mixed in with a few students who struggle to say their name and how old they are.
 You know, basic grammar and vocabulary.

 The instructor is then supposed to make one class fit all.
 It’s not easy to do, and you’ll often find that the top students are bored, while the weaker students are completely lost.

-How to Deal with Multi-Level ESL Classes?
+How to Deal with Multi Ability ESL Classes?

 It’s not easy to deal with an ESL class with a wide range of abilities.
 I struggle with it, even after years of teaching in Korean universities.
 Thankfully, I now teach only English majors so that all my students have at least a basic level of English ability.